SETIatHCRO/ATA-Utils/RFSwitchUtils/README.md

 Must be run as root.
 Help is available by runiing rfswitch or atten without command line arguments.

+When antenna port assignments change on the RF switches, or more are added, edit antassign.h with the changes.

 **rfswitch**

 Minicircuits rf switch controller.
 PN: USB-1SP8T-63H